Prerequisites

 Log Directory StructureLogs will be stored in your bucket with the following directory structure and file name format:

-Self Configuration of CloudWatch Transporter
+Self Configuration of S3 Transporter

 There are two ways to configure the integrations:-